OpenVSP/OpenVSP/examples/vspaero_ex/Swept_Wing_API/README.md

        <img height="450" src="Images/GUI_DesignVariables.png">
        </p>

-       Once the parameter and group names are obtained, the vaue may be set for the parameter using the fourth argument.
+       Once the parameter and group names are obtained, the value may be set for the parameter using the fourth argument.
 However, for certain parameters, the values are input using `Enumerators`.
 Enumerators are simply intuitive names given to the available values.
 In this case, the enumerators are `SYM_XY`, `SYM_XZ` and `SYM_YZ`.
 These allow setting the value to `SYM_XZ` instead of a cryptic integer or boolean value.
 The documentation contains details on all available enumerators.

        ```C
        // Set parameters for geometry